-Just 3.5 degrees south-east magnitude 2.4 eta Ophiuchi the globular cluster NGC 6333, Messier 9, can be found, with perhaps a nice tale to reveal.
+3.5 degrees lust south-east of magnitude 2.4 eta Ophiuchi the cluster NGC 6333. globular or Messier 9, can be found, perhaps a nice tale to reveal.
 This globular is bright, large and roundish in shape with a large, even bright core, but not star-like.
 The core of the object is not round, but displays a somewhat uneven shape.
 With careful observation faint stardust can be seen scattered on this round haze of light.
 High magnification brings to the fore faint stars loosely gathered towards the fringy and grainy edge.
 On the night of 1 May 1935, Cyril Jackson discovered his first comet